greg-raven/hdc/_posts/2017-09-29-ab-1103-stop-as-yield-update.md

 Dear AB 1103 supporter,

-I intend to update you monthly on what’s happening related to the bill.
+I intend to update you monthly on what's happening related to the bill.

 First, I want to thank you all for your support.
-Your involvement makes a difference and vastly changes the bill’s prospects from earlier in the year when organizational support was minimal.
+Your involvement makes a difference and vastly changes the bill's prospects from earlier in the year when organizational support was minimal.

-Here are all the current bill supporters I’m aware of.
+Here are all the current bill supporters I'm aware of.

 **Advocacy**